metztest/technical-content-developer-ex/00_introduction.md

 ### :keyboard: Activity: Update your Jekyll configuration

 Jekyll Collections are a way to group related content.
 You will notice that this repository has a folder named `_cats`.
 This folder contains a _Jekyll collection_ of Markdown posts about various kitties.
 Ordinarily, documents in a collection are sorted by date, or if no date is specified, alphabtically.
-Suppose you want to sort the collection in some other way?
+But suppose you want to sort the collection in some other way?

 Jekyll versions 4.0 and above now allow you to customize how you want to sort your collection.
-The GitHub Pages build process uses Jekyll v3.9, so you will build your site using GitHub Actions instead.
+The GitHub Pages build process uses Jekyll v3.9, so you will have to build your site using GitHub Actions instead.

 First you will configure your custom collection in Jekyll.